 Direct Injuries to the Mouth and Teeth

-Following a direct injury to your mouth or teeth, whether undergoing orthodontic care or not, immediately ice the injured area and you should contact your regular dentist as soon as possible.
-Usually an x-ray of the involved tooth or teeth is needed to determine the extent of injury.
+Following a direct injury to your mouth or teeth, whether undergoing orthodontic care or not, immediately ice the injured area and you should contact your regular dentist ASAP.
+Usually, an x-ray of the involved tooth or teeth is needed to determine the extent of the injury.
 If a tooth has been displaced, knocked out, or fractured, it is best to contact your family dentist first, since we may not have the necessary materials or anesthesia required to treat these injuries.
-If the appliances are dislodged or displaced, we will need to replace or adjust the appliances as soon as possible, after you have seen your general dentist, depending upon the comfort level of the patient.
+If the appliances are dislodged or displaced, we will need to replace or adjust the appliances ASAP, after you have seen your general dentist, depending upon the comfort level of the patient.

 After Office Hours